Energy Performance Certificates Explained

 Enforcement penalty fine (£200)

-If you - or your estate agent - is responsible for actively marketing your home, there is pain in store for not obtaining a HIP: £200 penalty fine (repeatable for each day).
+If you - or your estate agent - is responsible for actively marketing your home, there is pain in store for not obtaining an EPC: £200 penalty fine (repeatable for each day).

-The EPC, however, is the sole responsibility of the home-seller.
-Although it would make for a daft estate agent to expose you to a penalty fine through negligently marketing your home without an EPC in the HIP (because they too would kop for a fine), unfortunately, Trading Standards Officers are discovering many, large and small, doing just that; finding they have not even commissioned a HIP, never mind an EPC.
+The EPC, however, is the sole responsibility of the home-seller, though it would make for a daft estate agent to expose you to a penalty fine by negligently marketing your home without an EPC (because they too would kop for a fine).

 How long is an EPC valid for?

-An EPC is valid for 10 years but must not be more than 3 years old when you place your home on the market.
-You can market your home immediately once you have commissioned a Home Information Pack with a valid Energy Performance Certificate.
+An EPC is valid for 10 years.
+You can market your home immediately once you have commissioned an Energy Performance Certificate.

-If you use an existing EPC, less than 3 years old, within a HIP, it will remain valid for as long as your home is continuously marketed.
-But if you temporarily pull your home off the market for more than 28 days, you will need to replace it if it's more than 3 years old when you resume marketing.
+If you use an existing EPC nearing the end of its legal life (for example, 9 years and 11 months old), it will remain valid for as long as your home is continuously marketed.
+But if you temporarily pull your home off the market for more than 28 days, you will need to replace it if it's more than 10 years old when you resume marketing.

 A new EPC supercedes an older one.

-Want to avoid the HIP?
+Want to avoid the EPC?
 Well, you'll need to fall into one of these categories then:

 - Properties subject to a condition limiting their use to occupation for less than 11 months per year or holiday accommodation